IgnacyMigas/PZ-gr.2/AutomaticClient/README.md

 ## Information

-For now it is only skatch with example url and no parser.
+For now it is only sketch with example url and no parser.
 It will be added soon.
 Also upgrade from console app to windows app is under consideration.